mre/endler.dev/content/2026/lychee-recursion/index.md

 +++
-title="Five Years of Trying to Add Recursion to lychee" date=2026-05-31 draft=false
+title="Five Years of Trying to Add Recursion to lychee" date=2026-05-31 updated=2026-06-02 draft=false
 [taxonomies]
-tags=["rust", "dev", "lychee", "async"]
+tags=["rust", "dev", "culture"]
 +++

 Recursion has been [lychee](https://github.com/lycheeverse/lychee)'s longest-standing open issue.
 It's been sitting there, unresolved, for over five years now.

 If you haven't come across it before, lychee is a fast, async link checker written in Rust (BTW).
+You point it at your website, your docs, your README, your Markdown files.

 I started it in 2020 because I got bored at home.
 By now, around 40k GitHub repositories depend on it.
-You point it at your website, your docs, your README, your Markdown files.
 Google, AWS, Microsoft, Cloudflare, and many others use it to check links in their documentation.

 I gave [talks](https://www.youtube.com/watch?v=BIguvia6AvM) and [podcasts](https://www.youtube.com/watch?v=plEz4l7HwhY) about it, in case you'd like to learn more.

 {{ figure(src="screencast.svg", caption="lychee goes weeeee...") }}

 lychee got [funded by NLnet](https://nlnet.nl/) through their [NGI Zero program](https://nlnet.nl/NGI0/) for open, trustworthy infrastructure.